-Jefferson Davis was a statesman and President of the Confederacy during the Civil War.
+Jefferson Davis was a statesman and President of the Confederate States of America during the Civil War.

 Davis was born in Fairview, Kentucky on June 3, 1808 to Revolutionary War veteran Samuel Davis and Jane Cook but was raised on his older brother’s cotton plantations in Mississippi and Louisiana.